-The Remedial Alternatives were evaluated based on their effectiveness, their feasibility of implementation, the costs of each alternative, and their level of sustainability.
-Based on the above evaluation, the selected final remedy is Alternative Three which uses limited excavation and off-site landfill disposal with on-site soil management and institutional and engineering controls to address VOC, PAHs, and metals concentrations in soil and groundwater.
+The Remedial Alternatives were evaluated based on their effectiveness, their feasibility of implementation, the costs of each alternative, and the impact of potential extreme weather events.
+Based on the above evaluation, the selected final remedy is Alternative Three which uses limited soil excavation and off-site disposal with on-site soil management, engineering and institutional controls, and vapor mitigation to address PVOC and CVOC concentrations in soil and groundwater.
 As a whole, this alternative provides both the most efficient cleanup strategy and the best protection for human health and the environment.